cnagpal/DGTHUM110/Assignment03.md

 ## Step 3: Research Method and Plam

 I decided on a combination of research methods.
-I will be conducting an **interview** and **ethnographic research.**
+I will be conducting an **interview** and **participatory observation** through a a small user activity.

-The ethnographic research I conducted consisted simply of observing people in the library to see how people search for primary source infomation and data in general.
+In the user activity, I asked the user to use a data set search website to see how they generally interact with a webpage that serves this function.
+Also to observe what features they like and gravitate towards using when looking for data.
+I also asked the user questions in an interview about their searches for data in everday life.

-In the interview, I asked a volunteer user to answer some questions, found in the interview guide below.
+The user chosen for this contextual inquiry is a math major at UCLA.
+This user adequetely meets the requirement of a student that likely uses data in their school assignments and projects, and has conducted a search for data sets to utilize in the past.

 ## Step 4: Interview Guide

-The link to the **interview guide** can be found [here]().
+The link to the **interview guide** can be found [here](https://docs.google.com/document/d/1kDuoKffRKIUAyq6ABM2Oo4nrJJf8OYtK5h05zG0BuM0/edit?usp=sharing).

 ## Step 5: Contextual Inquiry Data